pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Commands methods will construct, apply, and publish events, using the results from working on command arguments.
 The events need to be constructed with suitable arguments.

-To help trigger events in an extensible manner, the ``DomainEntity`` class has a method called ``__trigger_event__()``, that is extended by subclasses in the library, which can be used in command  methods to construct, apply, and publish events with suitable arguments.
+To help trigger events in an extensible manner, the :class:`~eventsourcing.domain.model.entity.DomainEntity` class has a method called ``__trigger_event__()``, that is extended by subclasses in the library, which can be used in command  methods to construct, apply, and publish events with suitable arguments.
 The events' ``__mutate__()`` methods update the entity appropriately.